newjersey/navigator.business.nj.gov/content/src/display-content/contextual-information/supplemental-modification-certification.md

 slug: supplemental-modification-certification
 displayname: supplemental-modification-certification
 ---
 If you own or operate a specific ride and want to change it, apply for a Supplemental Modification Certification.
 The certification confirms the State approved the changes you want to make.
-The ride needs to have an Individual Approval before you can apply.
+The ride needs to have an `Individual Approval|individual-approval` before you can apply.